 9And they marched up over the broad plain of the earth and surrounded the camp of the saints and the beloved city, but fire came down from heaven and consumed them, 10and the devil who had deceived them was thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever.

 Hell is a place where those who go there are “tormented day and night forever and ever;” not a temporary holding place, not a place where the unjust suffer for a time and then fade into nonexistence.
 Hell is a real place that lasts forever and there will be “weeping and gnashing of teeth” (Matthew 13:42) because the punishment is conscious.

-The AOY is indeed a false expression of Christianity with a works based gospel that will not save anyone, and they have a skewed understanding of Scripture on numerous other points of doctrine.
-As believers we ought to pray for them and, if given the opportunity, we ought to share the gospel of Grace with them and explain to them from the Scripture who God really is.
+The AOY is indeed a false expression of Christianity with a works-based gospel that will not save anyone, and they have a skewed understanding of Scripture on numerous other points of doctrine.
+As believers we ought to pray for them and, if given the opportunity, we ought to share the gospel of grace with them and explain to them from Scripture who God really is.

 - 1. facebook.com/pages/Assemblies-of-Yahweh/205177146177938?sk=info

 - 4. assembliesofyahweh.com/SOD.htm#6

 - 7. assembliesofyahweh.com/SOD.htm#5